 - Comprehend the basics of non-Western music and/or jazz and apply critical thinking towards music and its contextualization.

-Major, Bachelor of Arts (38 hours)* - minor required - Summer 2015 course requirements
+Major, Bachelor of Arts (38 hours)* - minor required - Fall 2015 course requirements

 Minor or planned program in related area by advisement (18 -